Richardaeld/google_translate_game/README.md

 # ![Romancing The Cards](favicon-32x32.png "Romancing The Cards")omancing The Cards

 The purpose of this webpage is to illustrate how a simple game can help with learning/memorizing words in a different language.
 It also has the added bonus of helping repeated users improve their memory retention ability.
-This games premise is the flash card strategy students use to help learn new material.
-The user picks two languages before the game starts and then must pair the same word in both languages.
+This game's premise is the flash card strategy students use to help learn new material.
+The user picks two languages before the game starts and then must pair the same word from both user selected languages.
 The game also adds a timer and point system to give users a goal and sense of urgency to complete the game.

 # Wireframe and Live Demo
 #### Wireframe